fwaris/TsBERT/Readme.md

 The code in this package is a re-packaging of the code shown in [this notebook](https://github.com/fwaris/BertTorchSharp/blob/master/saved_output.ipynb).
 Please consult the notebook (and associated repo) for a text classification example.

+Also see BertFineTuneExample.fsx script file in the repo for the same example in a script file

+(updated to torchsharp 0.98.1)